vi4hu/godot_compass/README.md

 # Godot Compass

-> :warning: This is plugin is work in progress
+> :warning: This plugin is work in progress

 > :stop_sign: Compass2D Node is not availale at the time